withastro/docs/src/pages/en/guides/content-collections.md

 ---
 ```

-## Rendering content with `renderEntry`
+## Rendering content

 You may need to render the contents of these Markdown and MDX entries as well.
-This is especially useful when generating live URLs from your content entries (see [Generating pages from content collections](#generating-pages-from-content-collections)).
+This is especially useful when generating live URLs from your content entries (see [Generating pages from content collections](#generating-pages-from-content-collections)), or adding post previews to your homepage.

 You can retrieve a `<Content />` component for use in your Astro files with `renderEntry`.
 For example, this page will render the contents of `content/announcements/welcome.md`: